 - Make Basil-Seed Raspberry or Blackberry Jams.
 This recipe is an example of the preparation Note above: In some recipes, slightly more basil seeds are needed than you’d need if making the same recipe with chia seeds.
 This recipe uses about 1 tablespoon more.

 - Use in a switchel, like these: Peach, Strawberry or Blueberry.
 The apple cider vinegar in switchels will pre-digest the seeds.

 - Stir them into Raspberry Beet Kvass or Strawberry Beet Kvass for the same benefits.

-- Make creamy Basil Seed Pudding, (recipe coming this week).
+- Make creamy Basil Seed Pudding.
 This recipe can be made without dairy or with, depending on diet.
 Another example of the preparation Note above: In some recipes, slightly more basil seeds are needed than you’d need if making the same recipe with chia seeds.
 This pudding uses about 1 tablespoon more.

 - Add to yogurt.

 Why basil seeds are a better choice than chia seeds (for most people)